 The book, The Chemistry of Essential Oils Made Simple by David Stewart is a fabulous resource.
 This book helped me understand the chemical properties of essential oils and how they work in the body.
 I’ve also found the site NAHA very helpful.

-After much research, I started using oils several months ago.
+After much research, I decided to take the plunge and use essential oils for me and my family.
 My friend Season Johnson taught me how to properly use them.
-I admire Season – she’s a trained Nutritional Therapy Practitioner and has done a ton of research when it comes to finding the purest detox therapies and essential oils to help her son with healthy cell support.
-Click here to learn about the brand of essential oils we trust (I’ll also send you my “50 Practical Ways to Use Essential Oils Cheat Sheet”!
+I admire Season – she’s a fellow Nutritional Therapy Practitioner and has done a ton of research when it comes to finding the purest detox therapies and essential oils to help her son with his health issues.

 Here are some of my favorite combinations and uses for essential oils:

-For head tension – I apply Frankincense, Basil and Soothing Blend to the back of my neck and temples.
+For headaches – I apply Frankincense, Basil and Soothing Blend to the back of my neck and temples.

 To support the immune system – I rub a few drops of Melaleuca, Lemon and Frankincense on my feet.

-For the occasional upset stomach – I rub a few drops of Digestive Blend on my stomach.
+For an upset stomach – I rub a few drops of Digestive Blend on my stomach.

 When I need to be focused – I diffuse Citrus Bliss or Wild Orange in a diffuser (I keep one at my desk and love it!)